 Our Top Pick: Herculiner HCL1B7 Brush-on Bed Liner

-Of course the trusty Herculiner brand makes our top spot.
+Of course the trusty Herculiner brand makes our top spot in this review of the best DIY roll on bedliner.
 They are known to be super tough and the thickness is what accounts for that.
 It rolls on smoothly and creates a textured polyurethane coating that is strong enough to withstand heavy abrasion.

 Since it’s thicker, it’s not only skid-resistant but also dampens sound and vibrations.
-It won’t flake, chip, crack or peel over time either.
+This black paint won’t flake, chip, crack or peel over time either.

 What more could you ask for?

 What to Look for When Buying the Best Roll On Bedliner